 Anodising is the process of extending the naturally occurring oxide layer so as it becomes much thicker and adds increased wear and corrosion protection.
-For applications where a higher level of wear, abrasion or corrosion is expected Hard Anodising may be preferential.
-Hard Anodising produces a thicker coating with a more dense structure.
-It is most popular for Aluminium components which contain less than 10% Silicon and 5% Copper.
+Hard Anodising produces a thicker coating with a denser structure, and may be preferable for applications where wear, abrasion and erosion are present.
+Hard Anodising is suitable for Aluminium Alloys which contain less than 10% Silicon and 5% Copper.

 What Is The Process?

-Anodising is an electrolytic process in which components are immersed in a vat containing a sulphuric acid electrolyte (usually about 15%) at a low temperature but high current densities.
-This produces a thicker oxide layer with a more dense crystalline structure.
-Hard Anodising produces much thicker coating between 25-100 microns and it’s important to remember that as Hard Anodising forms both above and below the surface of the part. (roughly half above and half below) Where Natural Anodising may be used for aesthetic applications, Hard Anodising is largely a functional process and tends to be darker in colour.
+Anodising is an electrolytic process in which components are immersed in a vat containing a Sulphuric Acid electrolyte (usually about 15%) at a low temperature and high current densities.
+This produces a thicker oxide layer with a denser crystalline structure.
+Hard Anodising produces much thicker coatings between 25 and 100 microns and it’s important to remember that Hard Anodising forms both above and below the surface of the part. (roughly half above and half below) so may affect critical dimensions.
+Where Natural Anodising may be used for aesthetic applications, Hard Anodising is largely a functional process and tends to be darker in colour.